n0raitor/dfir-workstation-guide/README.md

 ## After restoring
 Run update script of dfir-installer and update wsl distros

+**Fences / Desktop Shortcuts**
+Navigate to Tools and create for each category a fence (use itop for free) and link each tool to its fence.

 ---

 **Disclaimer**: This is my way of working.
 Please feel free to fork this tutorial for your purposes but keep in mind that this is my setup I share with you.
 I am open for suggestions using the issues section but only in matter of Documentation improvements and Fixes of wrong commands.
 Thank you and I hope this guide will inspire your workflow :-)